 Number of directors

-Pursuant to the Articles, the board of directors of the Corporation shall have a minimum of seven (7) directors and a maximum of ten (10) directors.
-The precise number of directors shall be determined from time to time by the members by ordinary resolution.
+Pursuant to the Articles, the board of the Corporation shall have a minimum of seven (7) directors and a maximum of ten (10) directors.
+The precise number of directors shall be determined from time to time by the members by ordinary resolution but shall respect the minimum and maximum number of directors specified in this Article at all times.

-The board of directors of the Corporation shall consist of nine (9) elected directors- at-large plus appointed directors in accordance with subsections 5.06.
+The board of the Corporation shall consist of nine (9) elected directors plus appointed directors in accordance with subsections 5.06.
+Notwithstanding the aforementioned, at least 40% of the directors shall be independent directors and not more than 60% of the directors may be of the same gender.

 Pursuant to subsection 197(1) (Fundamental Change) of the Act, a special resolution of the members is required to make any amendment to the articles of the Corporation to change the number of directors.